AVSystem/Anjay/doc/sphinx/source/BasicClient/BC-MandatoryObjects.rst

 <https://www.openmobilealliance.org/tech/profiles/LWM2M_Server-v1_0.xml>`_
 (``/1``) Objects implemented.

-Fortunately, Anjay provides both of these Objects in the form of preimplemented modules, and they can be used easily.
+Fortunately, Anjay provides both of these Objects in the form of pre-implemented modules, and they can be used easily.

 .. note::